 - ⅓ cup old-fashioned oats, plus more for sprinkling on top

-- In a medium bowl, add the melted coconut oil, pure maple syrup, egg, pumpkin puree, and milk.
+- In a medium bowl, add the melted coconut oil, pure maple syrup, egg, pumpkin puree, milk and vanilla.
 Whisk to combine well.
-In a large bowl, put the soda, salt, flour, and oats.
+In a large bowl, add the soda, salt, cinnamon, flour, and oats.
 Stir to combine.
 Add the wet ingredients to the dry ingredients and stir until just combined.
 Don't over mix here.

 - Divide the batter among the 12 muffin cups.
 Sprinkle with additional oats.
 Bake for 22-25 minutes, or until a toothpick inserted into the center comes out clean and the muffins spring back when lightly touched.
 Let the muffins cool for 5 minutes in the pan and then remove and allow them to cool on a wire rack.
 Enjoy warm or at room temperature.